8 Ancient Chinese Inventions the West Had Not Imagined

 When numerous tribes were searching for the best lands all across Europe and couldn’t even imagine that the Atlantic Ocean separated them from the other large continents, the Chinese civilization was establishing, developing, and revolutionizing oriental science and technology.

 Of course, China can’t be credited with the invention of the mobile phone, Internet or other modern technologies.
 But what this nation did give to the whole of humanity thousands of years ago advanced different industries and improved different aspects of human life.
-What’s more, the influence of all those ingenious ancient Chinese inventions can be tracked even in the 21 st century.
+What’s more, the influence of all those ingenious ancient Chinese inventions can be tracked even to the 21st century.

 - Taking Beauty to New Heights in China: What Stunning Sights Emerge on Huangshan and its Bridge of Immortals?

 - Breathtaking Scenery and Fascinating Traditions Connected to the Five Great Mountains of China